-The popularity of freediving in the world is growing every day, attracting more and more people.
-Many reasons lead people to freediving: someone found inspiration watching beautiful underwater videos or thematic movies; someone knows a freediver or a spearfisher and wants to join the community; someone, while diving with a scuba, saw “strange” people without tanks diving to the same depths, and even with faster speed using only single breath.
-Many people decide to try freediving to deal with their fear of the water because, as we know, the best option to conquer fear is to look into its eyes.
+Freediving is growing more popular every day all over the world, attracting more and more people.
+People start wondering how to learn freediving for many reasons: some draw inspiration from beautiful underwater videos or documentary movies; some know a freediver or a spearfisher and want to join the community; some, while diving with a scuba, saw “strange” people without tanks diving to the same depths much faster on a single breath.
+Many people decide to try freediving exercises to deal with their fear of the water because, as we know, the best option to conquer fear is to look into its eyes.

 The purpose of this article is to tell you a bit more about what to expect from your first freediving course if you are still in doubt about taking it.